 A cat's eye gemstone is really interesting!
 It can be found in various gemstones, resembling the slit eye of a cat making it a really beautiful and intriguing gemstone to use in your jewellery designs.

 This blue variety of beryl is extremely popular in jewellery making.
-Aquamarine is it said to symbolise peace and love, making it a lovely gift idea for an anniversary.
+Aquamarine is said to symbolise peace and love, making it a lovely gift idea for an anniversary.

 The spinel gemstone comes in a whole array of colours including reds, pinks, purples and blues.
 The ruby spinel has a deep red and is the most valued spinel gemstone, a great alternative to ruby.

 Imperial topaz is the most sought after natural topaz, it's a rare gemstone and has more value than others.

 Tanzanite is a popular and unique violet gemstone, discovered by Masai tribesman in Northern Tanzania.

 It's said to be the stone of magic - so make something special and keep the magic alive with Tanzanite!

 Pearl is also used to celebrate the 3rd anniversary along with the 30th milestone.

 Emerald is also the gemstone of 20 years too, a popular gemstone but also expensive due to its rarity.

 Also the gemstone of 15 years, ruby is a beautiful red coloured stone that is extremely popular among jewellers.